 “Great, simple cap table tool for Startups…” —Tom Nora

 “Michael brought strong leadership to both creative and product management at Vook.
 His thoughtful designs were often recognized for their ease-of-use overcoming the inherent complexities in ebook creation and publishing.
-Michael was highly respected by the Engineering team because his open, informed, and agile work style.
+Michael was highly respected by the Engineering team because [of] his open, informed, and agile work style.
 I look forward to when our paths cross again.” —Rob Guttman, VP of Engineering, Vook

 “Michael is a strong creative force, consistently able to balance heavy workloads with a high-level of personal attention to crucial details.
 Nothing escapes his comprehensive understanding of process.
 He can take a big picture strategic objective and walk through and execute the complicated individual pieces—long-range thought and daily execution in one—a crucial advantage, particularly in a start-up environment.
 He‘s also very well versed in the history of design and aesthetics, which means he brings a craftsman‘s eye to his work.” —Matthew Cavnar, VP of Business Development, Vook